 Neither the RHA nor the RCSD has any control over when or if parking citations are issued in the tract.
 The parking regulation signs are posted at each entrance to the tract and have been deemed sufficient notification for the citations by the Orange County courts.
 At times no tickets are issued and during some periods, especially when mosquitoes are prevalent, enforcement is much more aggressive.

-There are 63 curb miles in Rossmoor and 3 sweeper routes for our community to service them (more routes are added during the fall when there are more leaves cluttering the streets).
-The Sheriff’s department has one parking enforcement officer to cover Rossmoor.
+There are 63 curb miles in Rossmoor and multiple sweeper routes are in place to serve our community. them (more routes are added during the fall when there are more leaves cluttering the streets).
+The Sheriff’s department does not deploy enforcement officers on each route.
+The only exempt vehicles, by code, are utility, commercial, and construction vehicles.

 For a more detailed background on the Rossmoor Sweeper Story, please read here